 ROUTE 2: FROM THE VERANO CEMETERY TO SANTA SABINA

-This longer route winds at the center of the city starting from the Monumental Cemetery of Verano, where you can visit the graves of famous Italian artistis like Ungaretti, Trilussa, Vittorio Gassman and Sibilla.
-It comes down to the Scala Santa and reaches the Angelicum, the Capitoline Museums and the Colosseum.
-Keep on walking until you arrive at the ruins of the Baths of Caracalla, at the ORANGE GARDEN - SAVELLO PARK, one of Rome's most beautiful terraces, and the Christian Basilica of Santa Sabina.
-Here, among other things, there is a museum that hosts some works of great value, such as a sculpture of Arnolfo di Cambio.
+This much longer route winds through to the centre of Rome, starting from the Campo Verano Cemetery, where you can visit the graves of famous Italian poets, actors and authors, such as Ungaretti, Trilussa, Vittorio Gassman and Sibilla Aleramo.
+Continue down to the Scala Sancta steps, then head on to the Angelicum, the Capitoline Museums and the Colosseum.
+Continue to the remains of the Baths of Caracalla, the SAVELLO PARK AND ORANGE GARDEN, one of Rome's most picturesque terraces, and the great early-Christian Basilica of Santa Sabina.
+Here, amongst other things, you'll find a museum housing several prized works, including a sculpture by Arnolfo di Cambio.

-ROUTE 3: FROM THE JANICULUM TO THE PALACE OF PENITENTARIES
+FROM THE JANICULUM TO THE PALAZZO DELLA ROVERE

-The places of this route are all located in the west part of Rome.
-You can start from the Janiculum Hill, with its magnificent view of Trastevere and of the city center, and keep walking until the Fontanone and the Temple of Bramante, one of the most beautiful works of the great artist, built on the site where, according to the legend, St. Peter's was crucified upside down.
-Continue along the embankments of the Tiber to Palazzo Spada, and the Palazzo Braschi, today the Museum of Rome, which houses on the top floor a reconstruction of the antechamber of the Alcova Torlonia, with beautiful decorative panels.
-You cannot miss Piazza Navona, Palazzo Altemps, which hosts the Museum of sculpture, and Palazzo Taverna.
-The last section of the route will lead you to Palazzo Sacchetti, which hosts one of the most beautiful noble apartments of Rome, with its famous Hall of globes painted by Salviati, and finally to the Palace of Penitentiaries, where you can see the mysterious demigods paintings by Pinturicchio on the ceilings.
-Part of the building is now a hotel and restaurant, which retains Baroque frescoes and Renaissance arches.
+This route takes you around the western part of Rome.
+Start off at the Janiculum, or Gianicolo Hill, with its spectacular views of the Trastevere and the city centre, and keep walking until the Fontanone and the Temple of Bramante, one of the great artist's most beautiful works, built on the site where, it is said, Saint Peter was crucified upside down.
+Continue along the embankments of the Tiber to Palazzo Spada and Palazzo Braschi, today the Museum of Rome, on the top floor of which you'll find a reconstruction of the antechamber of the Alcova Torlonia, with beautiful decorative panels.
+Be sure to stop off at Piazza Navona, Palazzo Altemps - now the Museum of Sculpture - and Palazzo Taverna.
+The last part of the route will take you to the Palazzo Sacchetti, home to some of Rome's most beautiful noble apartments, with the famous Hall of Globes painted by Salviati.
+Finally there's the Palazzo dei Penitenzieri, also known as the Palazzo della Rovere, where you can see Pinturicchio's mysterious Ceiling of the Demigods frescoes.
+Part of the palazzo is now a hotel and restaurant, but the beautiful Baroque frescoes and Renaissance arches have been carefully preserved.